absence/absence.github.com/README.md

 ### Change Log

+2013-01-29 ~ Theo
+* Home pages: edits to help clarify what resources are available and where
+* Summary, Read Me: added section on the objectives of the book
+* Summary, Chapter 1; added to the summary, cleaned up the HTML

 2013-01-27 ~ Theo
-* Summary, chapter 4, section 6: adding summary.
+* Summary, Chapter 4, section 6: adding summary.
 A few edits throughtout the chapter

 2013-01-26 ~ Theo
-* Summary, code: update to latest version of my docTree JavaScript file.
+* Summary, code: update to latest version of my docTree JavaScript file
-* Summary, Chapter 1: minor clean up.
+* Summary, Chapter 1: minor clean ups
 * Summary, Chapter 4, section 5: added links and summary

 2013-01-25 ~ Theo